wang-yitao/wang-yitao.github.io/_posts/2023-05-06-manage-website.md

 [Ruby](https://www.ruby-lang.org/en/) will generate a local url (*e.g.* [http://127.0.0.1:4000/](http://127.0.0.1:4000/)) that can be opened by the browser.

-When I use windows PC, it is tricky to enable site autoregeneration on WSL.
-If you execute `bundle exec jekyll serve` on WSL, you will see the warning:
+However, when I use windows PC, it is tricky to enable site autoregeneration on WSL.
+(I am switching to macbook soon anyway 😇) If you execute `bundle exec jekyll serve` on WSL, you will see the warning:

 ```bash
 Auto-regeneration may not work on some Windows versions.
 Please see: https://github.com/Microsoft/BashOnWindows/issues/216